Journaling for Mental Health and Personal Growth

-Journaling for mental health & personal growth is something that holds amazing benefits and can help improve someone's sense of happiness and wellbeing.
+Journaling for mental health & personal growth is something that can help improve your sense of happiness, mental health and wellbeing.

 As a therapist myself, it's something I've always encouraged my clients to try if they haven't before.
-But journaling isn't just about processing difficult emotions – it's something you can do to reflect and review on day to day life.
+Journaling isn't just about processing difficult emotions, it's something you can do to reflect and review on day to day life.

 If you're travelling you may want to keep a journal to remind yourself of moments experienced.
 Or if you're a student, a journal may be something you need to keep as you're completing your research.